 Currently, I'm a PhD student in Dr. Tom Gehring's 'Wildlife Lab.'
 My dissertation research focuses on marsh bird conservation, with an emphasis on rails.

-Broadly, I'm interesting in identifying habitat requirements of at risk wildlife species to better inform conservation efforts, and to test the effectiveness of conservation efforts that have already been implemented.
+Broadly, I'm interesting in identifying habitat requirements of at risk wildlife species to better inform conservation efforts.
+I also attempt to establish the effectiveness of wildlife management actions that have been implemented.
 Secondarily, I'm interested in analyzing functions and characteristics of vocalizations of wildlife, especially when doing so can improve monitoring efforts and/or create a more harmonious human-wildlife interface.
 Below are a list of my published, peer-reviewed scientific articles, as well as some articles that are in the works.